Orientalism: Edward Said

 In his book Orientalism (1978), cultural critic Edward Said redefines the term Orientalism to describe a pervasive Western tradition—academic and artistic—of prejudiced outsider-interpretations of the Eastern world, which was shaped by the cultural attitudes of European imperialism in the 18th and 19th centuries.
 The thesis of Orientalism develops Antonio Gramsci's theory of cultural hegemony, and Michel Foucault's theorisation of discourse (the knowledge-power relation) to criticise the scholarly tradition of Oriental studies.
 Said criticised contemporary scholars who perpetuated the tradition of outsider-interpretation of Arabo-Islamic cultures, especially Bernard Lewis and Fouad Ajami.
 Furthermore, Said said that "The idea of representation is a theatrical one: the Orient is the stage on which the whole East is confined", and that the subject of learned Orientalists "is not so much the East itself as the East made known, and therefore less fearsome, to the Western reading public".

 In the academy, the book Orientalism (1978) became a foundational text of post-colonial cultural studies.
 The analyses in Said's works are of Orientalism in European literature, especially French literature, and do not analyse visual art and Orientalist painting.
 In that vein, the art historian Linda Nochlin applied Said's methods of critical analysis to art, "with uneven results".
 Other scholars see Orientalist paintings as depicting a myth and a fantasy that did not often correlate with reality.

 Said's work has influenced cultural criticisms of how industry and technology have further shaped the outsider-interpretation of the East in techno-Orientalism or postmodern Orientalism.

 Islamic world

 There is also a critical trend within the Islamic world.
 In 2002, it was estimated that in Saudi Arabia alone some 200 books and 2,000 articles discussing Orientalism had been penned by local or foreign scholars.

+Orientalism in East Asia

+While Said's foundational framework focused primarily on the Middle East and Arab world, scholars have extended the analysis of Orientalism to East Asia, particularly China, where Western missionary and diplomatic encounters produced distinct patterns of cultural representation.

+Missionary Perspectives on China

+Western Christian missionaries who entered China during the First Opium War (1839–1842) played a significant role in shaping how China was perceived in the West.
+Their activities generated widespread suspicion and resistance within Chinese society, as they were closely associated with imperial interests.

+Sacred Orientalism

+A related journal introduced the idea of "Sacred Orientalism", describing how missionary ethnographers such as Juan González de Mendoza idealized Asian religious and ethical life, constructing an admired "sacred East" as an implicit moral contrast to Western materialism—a subtler but equally distorting form of Orientalist representation.